Sunnyvale Teaching and Demo Garden

 Directions: Located in the southeast corner of Sunnyvale’s Charles Street Community Garden

-Visiting hours: The garden is open during Open Hours for the community garden.
-Signage at each growing bed provides “what’s growing” and gardening technique information if we are not present to explain.
+• Signs at each growing bed provides “what’s growing” and gardening technique information if we are not present to explain.

 Our garden consists of raised beds, in-ground beds, containers, and a table height accessible bed for growing annual edibles.
 We have 2 large beds planted in perennial California native plants selected to attract native pollinators to the garden and a shady bed of drought tolerant UC Davis Arboretum All-Stars ornamental perennials.
 Joining the community garden’s emphasis on sustainability in gardening, we repurposed many materials as we built the garden and we continually seek to conserve, reuse and recycle garden materials.